chandraprakashdwivedi/server-less/README.md

 #cd my-service

-Deploy a Service:
+Deploy a Service: \n
 Use this when you have made changes to your Functions, Events or Resources in serverless.yml or you simply want to deploy all changes within your Service at the same time.

 #serverless deploy --stage prod --region ap-south-1

-Deploy the Function:
+Deploy the Function: \n
 Use this to quickly upload and overwrite your AWS Lambda code on AWS, allowing you to develop faster.

 #serverless deploy function -f hello